Clinic Mastery Marketing

 Layer the audience strategy by segment.

-Paediatric: custom audience from current paediatric clients, lookalike, plus parent-of-young-kids targeting and parents-of-NDIS-children behavioural signals.
-Adult NDIS: custom audience from current adult NDIS clients, plus support-coordinator-friendly targeting layers.
-Workplace: HR managers and people-and-culture interest categories.
+Paediatric: custom audience from current paediatric clients, lookalike, plus parent of young kids targeting and parents of NDIS children behavioural signals.
+Adult NDIS: custom audience from current adult NDIS clients, plus support coordinator friendly targeting layers.
+Workplace: HR managers and people and culture interest categories.
 Each segment gets the right audience, not a one-size-fits-all approach.

 Route inquiries to the right team member.